date333cs/neural_networks_with_gnuplot/README.md

 There is no document but all codes are small (less than 200 lines).
 So if you want to know how it works, it is not difficult to read the codes.

-Contact to me if you write this kind demonstration code.